-Our support for developing excellent behaviour and relationships in school in driven by relational and social approaches and the use of Restorative Practice.
-These approaches will support a vast majority of children in making good choices, developing positive characteristics and avoiding unwanted behaviours.
-For those that require further support and intervention, a graduated sanctioning approach is used to ensure a consistent and robust response to ongoing unwanted behaviour.
+- ☐ Our support for developing excellent behaviour and relationships in school in driven by: - O The taught Flourish in Love Behaviour Curriculum, which has a focus day at the beginning of each half term and is then referred to daily from morning meditation to end of day reflection. - O Relational and social approaches and the use of Restorative Practice.
+These approaches will support a vast majority of children in making good choices, developing positive characteristics and avoiding unwanted behaviours. - O A Wellbeing Procedure which teaches the Zones of Regulation principles from EYFS to Y6, to develop a common language and understanding of emotions and how they affect our behaviour. - O Reward systems rooted in our school virtues e.g. earning 'Virtue Points' for practising our school virtues. - O For those that require further support and intervention, a graduated sanctioning approach is used to ensure a consistent and robust response to ongoing unwanted behaviour.